 The British East India Company had already captured major parts of India and was moving forward towards the Northeast and approaching Nepal.
 Nepal was divided into many principalities during this period.
 It was at this time that King Prithvi Narayan Shah, hailing from one of the principalities called Gorkha, decided to unify Nepal.
 He was the architect of modern Nepal.
 Although, Gorkha was small and economically weak, King Prithvi Narayan Shah astounded the world by carrying out such a challenging task under such difficult circumstances.
 The Unification Campaign was initiated in 1740 AD at which time the British had already started colonizing the Indian provinces.

-This was a turning point in the history of the Nepalese army (NA).
+This was a turning point in the history of the Nepali army (NA).
 Since unification was not possible without a strong army, the management of the armed forces had to be exceptional.
 Apart from the standard army being organized in Gorkha, technicians and experts had to be brought in from abroad to manufacture war materials.
-After the Gorkhali troops finally captured Kathmandu (then known as Nepal), the Gorkhali armed forces came to be known as the Nepalese Army.
+After the Gorkhali troops finally captured Kathmandu (then known as Nepal), the Gorkhali armed forces came to be known as the Nepali Army.

 Their gallantry, sincerity and simplicity impressed even the enemy, so much so, that the British East- India Company started recruiting Nepalese into their forces.
-Since the British had fought against the Nepalese Army, which was till that time, still colloquially known as "Army of Gorkha" or "Gorkhali" army, the British took to calling their new soldiers "Gurkhas".
-Hence, in essence, the “Gorkha” heritage belongs, first and foremost, to the Nepalese Army.
+Since the British had fought against the Nepali Army, which was till that time, still colloquially known as "Army of Gorkha" or "Gorkhali" army, the British took to calling their new soldiers "Gurkhas".
+Hence, in essence, the “Gorkha” heritage belongs, first and foremost, to the Nepali Army.

 The Unification Battles